The contributors are:

-To Be Published in e-book format soon.
+Published in e-book format.

 On January 5th, after an illness - most likely one or more strokes - that had gripped him throughout the Christmas period, King Edward of England died.
 On his deathbed he was reported to have commended Harold of Wessex to the throne and certainly the Witan (high council) elected Harold to the role.
 He was crowned King the next day, January 6th, immediately after Edward's funeral.

 England was content to be ruled by the man who had been named for the last few years as 'sub-regulus' (underking) and who had long controlled England's military defence.

 But in Normandy Duke William reacted with fury as he believed he had been promised England way back in 1051.

 Meanwhile over in Norway, Harald Hardrada, who had a tenuous claim from an old promise, started considering his

 A tumultuous year was beginning for England…